Wabadook/Team-Assignment/team-assignment.md

 	- [x] Fill out race descriptions
 	- [x] Fill out class descriptions
 	- [ ] Clean up and remove code duplication
+- [ ] User can enter a character name
+- [x] Write out a file containing character information
+- [ ] Classes should have default starting stats
 # General Summary

 - This is an application that creates a DnD character with a combination of race and classes (GUI requirement),